 Nursing is the foundational preparation for professional nursing practice and leadership positions in nursing.

-A degree in nutrition provides students with a strong science background, laboratory experiences and community and clinical opportunities related to human health and nutrition.
+A degree in nutrition/dietetics provides students with a strong science background, laboratory experiences and community and clinical opportunities related to human health and nutrition.

 With an integrated blend of theory and practice, the Executive MBA is perfect for mid-career executives and experienced professionals who want to advance in today’s challenging work world.